cbeier-studio/Xolmis/docs/settings.md

     If you are experiencing some errors and crashes while using Xolmis, you can enable _Allow Xolmis to log events for technical support_.
 It will probably record the errors and you can open the log file and send to the support.
 This helps finding the problem and fixing it. **No personal or sensitive data is recorded in the log or sent to the support**.
 If Xolmis is running smoothly, you can keep this setting disabled.

 ## Backup and restore

+This section have settings about data backup and restore.

 Setting | Description | Default
 --- | --- | ---